operasoftware/nettle-wycheproof-testsuite/README.md

 # Runs all of the Wycheproof tests in Pike.
 pike main.pike

-# Runs the tests with verbose debugging information
+# Runs all the tests with verbose debugging information
 pike main.pike D

+# Runs tests for a specific algorithm
+pike main.pike RSAES-PKCS1-v1_5-DEC
 ```

 ## Results